polkadot-js/api/docs/start/types.basics.md

 ## Working with numbers

-All numbers wraps and extends an instance of [bn.js](https://github.com/indutny/bn.js/).
-This means that in addition  to the interfaces defined above, it has some additional methods -
+All numbers wrap and extend an instance of [bn.js](https://github.com/indutny/bn.js/).
+This means that in addition  to the interfaces defined above, they have some additional methods -

 - `.toNumber()` - a JS number (limited to 2^53 - 1).
 This does mean that for large values, e.g. `Balance` (a `u128` extension), can cause overflows
 - `.add(...)`, `.sub(...)`, ... - all the base methods available on the `BN` object